Xbox Related Articles

 The original Xbox by Microsoft was first released in November 2001.
-It directly competed with the Sony PlayStation 2 and the Nintendo GameCube as part of the sixth generation of consoles.
+It directly competed with Sony’s PlayStation 2 and Nintendo GameCube as part of the sixth generation of consoles.

-The Xbox’s history began when a team of engineers began a project to build a Windows orientated games console to compete with Sony’s PlayStation 2.
-The Xbox name derives straight from ‘DirectX’, the windows API which assists developers handle multimedia tasks in development.
+The Xbox’s history began when a team of engineers began a project to build a Windows-orientated games console to compete with Sony’s latest console, the PlayStation 2.
+The Xbox name derives straight from ‘DirectX’, the Windows API which assists developers to handle multimedia tasks in development.
 The project became known as the ‘DirectX Box’.

-With it’s Windows PC based roots, the Xbox’s hardware had more in common with your average PC than the consoles of the time.
-The inclusion of a built in hard drive meant users did not have to contend with memory cards as with the PS2 and GameCube.
-Memory cards could actually be used with the port in the Xbox controller, but this was mainly intended for portable storage so you could transfer save game data between consoles.
-This larger storage medium meant also things such as audio CDs could be ripped to the hard drive and the music used in games.
+With its Windows PC-based roots, the Xbox’s hardware had more in common with your average PC than the consoles of the time.
+The inclusion of a built-in hard drive meant users did not have to contend with memory cards as with the PS2 and GameCube.
+Memory cards could actually be used with the port in the Xbox controller, but this was mainly intended for portable storage so you could transfer saved game data between consoles.
+This larger storage medium also meant things such as audio CDs could be ripped to the hard drive and the music used in games.
 The Xbox could also play DVDs, but not out of the box.
 An additional DVD IR remote was required to ‘unlock’ this feature of the console.

 Significantly, the Xbox can lay claim to popularising online console gaming with its Xbox Live service.
 Launched in 2002, Xbox Live was only functional with a broadband connection.
 This is where the integrated ethernet port on the Xbox proved to be a huge advantage.
 By 2004, Xbox Live had over 1 million users, doubling to around 2 million in 2005.
-By comparison the PS2 and GameCube also had broadband adapters for their consoles enabling online play, but popularity of these services was limited at the time.
+By comparison, the PS2 and GameCube also had broadband adapters for their consoles enabling online play, but the popularity of these services was limited then.